ClaretAnderson/Formula_Stability/README.md

-# Educational Project: ML-Based Packaging Compatibility Prediction
+# Educational Project: ML-Based Formula Stability Prediction

 This educational project explores the application of machine learning (ML) for predicting packaging compatibility in the product and packaging development process.
 By simulating real-world data and implementing various ML algorithms, this project aims to showcase the potential of ML in streamlining and enhancing packaging development processes.